gparsey/CUDA_FORTRAN_BiCGStab/README.md

                                        -- method1 in test_fortcuda.for

 ---> subroutine cuda_BiCGStab : Iterative BiCGStab solver based on the CUDA sample
                                 pbicgstab.cpp using the standard ILU preconditioner.
-This solver is not working with a CUSPARSE_INTERNAL_ERROR being returned from cusparseDcsrsv_analysis (line 1467)
                                 -- method2 in test_fortcuda.for

 ---> subroutine cuda_BiCGStab2 : Iterative BiCGStab solver based off of the previous subroutine
                                  and the example usage domino scheme cusparseDcsrilu02 (section 10.9-11 of the CUDA 9.1 Toolkit documentation).
-This was mainly implemented as a sanity check of the previous cuda_BiCGStab, however seems to be broken in the same manner.
-This solver is not working with a CUSPARSE_INTERNAL_ERROR being returned from cusparseDcsrilu02_analysis (line 953)
+This was mainly implemented as a sanity check of the previous cuda_BiCGStab.
-                                 -- method3 in test_fortcuda.for